| Title: | Affinity Propagation Clustering |

 cluster/sample labels.
 In such a case, the figure margins have to

-along with a matrix or data frame y
+along with a matrix or data frame y, y is

 again interpreted